mFireworks/Triple-Battle-Converter/README.md

     - Black 1/White 1: 616 Files
     - Black 2/White 2: 814 Files

-5. In your file explorer, open the newly created `trdata` folder and copy this folder's absolute path.

-6. Now in the `Triple Battle Converter` folder, open the `run.bat` file and replace `ENTER-trdata-PATH-HERE` with the path that you just copied.
+5. Now in the Triple Battle Converter folder, double-click on `TripleBattleConverter2.exe` and a small window should pop-up.

+6. Within the window, click on the `Browse...` button and navigate to the newly created `trdata` folder.
+Select it and click `Select Folder`.

-7. Save the `run.bat` and then double-click the file to run it.
-A command prompt should pop up with some information within it.
-If all went well, you should see **Modified 616/814 Trainers**.
+7. Select which game you're converting below, and then click the `Convert` button.
+   If all went well, you should see a window pop-up with **Modified 616/814 Trainers** inside.
 That means all the trainers are now triple battles!

 8. Now reopen `NDS Editor (kiwi.ds)`, and in the toolbar, go `Tools > Make Narc File...`.
 In the upper field, select the path to the `trdata` folder that we just modified and click `OK`.
 You should now have a new `trdata.narc` file within the same folder as the `NDS Editor (kiwi.ds)`.